cleytonwlsn/cleytonwlsn/README.md

 <h4> 👨🏻‍💻 About Me </h4>

 I'm a Software Engineer from Macapá - Amapá - Brazil, 25 years old. **I'm a bachelor in forest engineering 🎓**.
-I'm a musician (guitarist) and I'm learning to play the keyboard 🎸.
+I'm a musician (guitarist) and I'm learning to play the keyboard piano.
 I like games, books and anime.
 **Learning any technology that is within my reach 🌱**.

 ----